 What is the Best Time to Reseed my Lawn?

-The ideal time to reseed your lawn is between March and September.
+The ideal time to reseed your lawn is between March and September, but mild weather in February and October is also suitable.
 During these months, temperature and moisture levels are at optimal levels for lawn seed germination.
-But this isn’t always viable and reseeding in winter is still very much possible with a bit of know how and the right type of seed.
+But this isn’t always viable and reseeding in winter is still very much possible with a bit of know-how and the right type of seed.

 Earlier we discussed that soil temperature below 9 degrees was too cold for most grass seed to grow.
 However, it is still possible to plant it in really cold weather.
 This is known as dormant seeding.